 Please see below: Your question is extremely general.
 Tbi can be mild, moderate or severe.
 The more severe head injury the less the chance of recovery.
 Often younger patients brains have more elasticity and thus higher chance of recovery.
 Older patients also tend to have other comorbidities that negatively affect prognosis.
 Also if there is shear injury to the white matter fibers the less chance for recovery. ...Read moreSee 1 more doctor answer

 Regarding mtbi.Do recovery occurs at the primary injury stage or the secondary injury stage of tbi?

 Recovery takes time: With respect to mild tbi, recovery depends on the extent of initial symptoms and other factors.
 Research has shown that baseline physical condition before the injury, prior head injury or other neurologic disease, psychiatric disease, life stressors, student status, tbi after motor vehicle accident, and older age may be risk factors for persistent symptoms and longer recovery times. ...Read more

-I acquired mild tbi and it has been 6months and I cannot live normally.Is it normal to have symptoms after 6months?
+I acquired mild tbi and it has been 6months and i cannot live normally.Is it normal to have symptoms after 6months?

 Talking to Doctors: The word 'symptoms' is in no way specific enough to get any kind of valid answer here on health tap.
 Please re-submit your question with the specific troubles you are experiencing. ...Read more

 Regarding mild tbi.My primary tbi occured 6months ago.And it seems to me that my secondary tbi stopped at the 5th month.Is it normal?